Andrew J. Porter

-Andrew J. Porter is an American short story writer.
+Andrew J. Porter is an American short story writer and novelist.
+He has written multiple short story collections and novels and has received multiple awards, including winning the Flannery O'Connor Award for Short Fiction in 2008 for his debut collection The Theory of Life and Matter.

 Life

 Porter was born in Lancaster, Pennsylvania.
 He graduated from Vassar College, and the Iowa Writers' Workshop.

-Currently, Porter lives in San Antonio, Texas, where he is Professor of English at Trinity University and Director of the Creative Writing Program.
+Currently, Porter lives in San Antonio, Texas, where he is a Professor of English at Trinity University and Director of the Creative Writing Program.

 His debut short story collection, The Theory of Light and Matter, won the 2007 Flannery O'Connor Award for Short Fiction and was republished in 2010 by Vintage Books/Random House.
-He is also the author of the novel In Between Days (Alfred A. Knopf, 2012), which was selected for the Barnes & Noble "Discover Great New Writers" series, the short story collection The Disappeared (Alfred A. Knopf), which was published in 2023 and long listed for both The Story Prize and the Joyce Carol Oates Literary Prize, and the novel The Imagined Life (Alfred A. Knopf), which was published in 2025.
-His short fiction has appeared in publications such as The Best American Short Stories, One Story, Ploughshares, The Threepenny Review, The Southern Review, Epoch (magazine), Narrative Magazine, American Short Fiction, The Missouri Review, Alaska Quarterly Review, Prairie Schooner, StoryQuarterly, Colorado Review, Story (magazine), Electric Literature, and The Pushcart Prize Anthology.
+He is also the author of the novel In Between Days (Alfred A. Knopf, 2012), which was a Barnes & Noble “Discover Great New Writers” selection, an IndieBound “Indie Next” selection, and the San Antonio Express News’s “Fictional Work of the Year,” the short story collection The Disappeared (Alfred A. Knopf, 2025), which was longlisted for The Story Prize and the Joyce Carol Oates Prize, the novel The Imagined Life (Alfred A. Knopf, 2027), which was longlisted for the Andrew Carnegie Medal for Excellence in Fiction, the Joyce Carol Oates Prize, and the Mark Twain American Voice in Literature Award, was a finalist for the Lattes Grinzane Book Prize for International Fiction, and was selected as one of the “Best Books of the Year” by NPR, The New Yorker, and Esquire.
+His most recent short story collection, The Letters, is forthcoming from Alfred A. Knopf in 2027.
+His work has appeared in publications such as The Best American Short Stories, One Story, Ploughshares, The Threepenny Review, The Southern Review, Texas Monthly, The Wall Street Journal, Epoch, Narrative Magazine, American Short Fiction, The Missouri Review, Alaska Quarterly Review, Prairie Schooner, StoryQuarterly, Colorado Review, Story, Electric Literature, and The Pushcart Prize Anthology.
 He appeared on NPR's Selected Shorts.
-His short stories have been awarded a Pushcart Prize and numerous times selected as one of the Distinguished Stories of the Year by Best American Short Stories.
-Foreign editions and translations of The Theory of Light and Matter, In Between Days, and The Disappeared have been published in France, Italy, Spain, The Netherlands, Korea, Bulgaria, Argentina, Australia, New Zealand, and The United Kingdom.
+His short stories have been awarded a Pushcart Prize and been selected multiple times as one of the Distinguished Stories of the Year by Best American Short Stories.
+Over 25 international editions of Porter’s books have been published in various countries, including translations and foreign editions in France, Italy, Spain, The Netherlands, Korea, Bulgaria, Argentina, Australia, New Zealand, and The United Kingdom.